-expenses incurred under third party agreements with CROs, and investigative sites, that conducted or will conduct our clinical trials and a portion of our pre-clinical activities;

-- costs of raw materials, as well as manufacturing cost of our materials used in clinical trials and other development testing; - expenses, including salaries and benefits of employees engaged in research and development activities; - costs of manufacturing equipment, depreciation and other allocated expenses; and - fees paid for contracted regulatory services as well as fees paid to regulatory authorities including the FDA for review and approval of our product candidates.
+- expenses incurred under third party agreements with CROs, and investigative sites, that conducted or will conduct our clinical trials and a portion of our pre-clinical activities; - costs of raw materials, as well as manufacturing cost of our materials used in clinical trials and other development testing; - expenses, including salaries and benefits of employees engaged in research and development activities; - costs of manufacturing equipment, depreciation and other allocated expenses; and - fees paid for contracted regulatory services as well as fees paid to regulatory authorities including the FDA for review and approval of our product candidates.

-We expense all research and development costs as incurred, other than manufacturing equipment used in research and development which is capitalized and amortized over its estimated useful life.
+We expense research and development costs as incurred.
 Costs for external development activities are recognized based on an evaluation of the progress to completion of specific tasks using information provided to us by our vendors.
 Payments for these activities are based on the terms of the individual agreements, which may differ from the pattern of costs incurred, and are reflected in our consolidated financial statements as prepaid or accrued costs.

 Research and development activities are central to our business model.
-We expect that our research and development expenses will continue to increase for the foreseeable future as we continue clinical development for our product candidates.
+We expect that our research and development expenses will continue to increase for the foreseeable future as we continue clinical development for our product candidates, as well as adding additional PTR product candidates to our pipeline.
 As products enter later stages of clinical development, they will generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 Historically, our research and development costs have primarily related to the development of CTx-1301.
 As we advance CTx-1301, CTx-1302, and CTx-2103, as well as identify any other potential product candidates, we will continue to allocate our direct external research and development costs to the products.
 We expect to fund our research and development expenses from our current cash and cash equivalents and any future equity or debt financings, or other capital sources.